January 24, 2023, by: Rob Parsell

 Dips or bumps beneath laminate flooring will cause the flooring to squeak or to quickly come apart, so they must be eliminated.

 Fill low spots with patch or self-leveling concrete: Cracks more than ¼” wide, gouges and large chips should be filled with patch.
 Dips, such as where the slab has cracked and settled unevenly in a corner, should be corrected with self-leveling concrete.
+Read more about fixing cracks in a basement floor.

 Both products are inexpensive ($15/gallon for patch; $40/50lb bag for leveling concrete) and easy to use.
 Pick some up at your local home improvement store, and follow directions carefully.
 Patches and small sections of self-leveling concrete need just a few days to cure.